femto/gtd/README.md

 │   │   ├── schema.sql       # Database schema
 │   │   └── migrations/      # Future migrations
 │   └── package.json
-├── feature_list.json        # All features to implement (200+)
 ├── init.sh                  # Setup script
 └── README.md
 ```

-## Feature List

-The complete list of features to implement is tracked in `feature_list.json`.
-This file contains 200+ test cases organized by category:

-- **Functional tests** - Core application functionality
-- **Style tests** - UI/UX and visual requirements

-Each feature includes:
-- Description of what to test
-- Step-by-step testing instructions
-- Pass/fail status

-**Important:** Features in this file should NEVER be removed or modified, only marked as passing when implemented.

 ## GTD Methodology